aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Fri 5/13
 ##### All Day
-* Exams: "The Devil's Dictionary." and "Femme fatale."
+* Exams: "The Devil's Dictionary." and "Femme Fatale."
 * Councillor Rank 1 (Auto)
-* Councillor Rank 2 (Auto)
+* Councillor Rank 2 (Auto) (Do not need matching arcana, expect 1 less note)

 ---
 #### Sat 5/14